The principal indirect taxes are:

 In computing the tax liability, no deduction is allowed for interest paid unless the recipient is liable to Trinidad & Tobago tax thereon or specifically exempt under the Income Tax Act or some other law.

-In the case of management charges paid to a non resident company or person, the deductible amount is normally restricted to the amount of those charges or 2% of the paying company’s total outgoings and expenses (excluding the management charges and tax depreciation allowances), whichever is less.
+In the case of management charges paid to a non resident company or person, the deductible amount is normally restricted to the lower of the amount of those charges or 2% of the paying company’s total outgoings and expenses (excluding the management charges and tax depreciation allowances).
 The withholding tax due on such management charges must also have been paid to obtain any deduction for tax purposes.
 Management charges include technical fees, head office charges and shared costs charged by head offices, foreign research and development fees.

 When business transactions between a non-resident company and a resident company over which it exercises substantial control have been so arranged that the resident company earns no profit from the transactions concerned, or less than it might normally be expected to earn, the Board of Inland Revenue may regard the profit shifted abroad as taxable income of the non-resident company subject to tax in Trinidad & Tobago.
 The tax is collected from the resident company as if it were an agent of the non-resident company.